 37. List must-have WordPress plugins for a new site.

-Some key ones are essential as the SEO (Yoast SEO or Rank Math), security (Wordfence or Sucuri Security), performance (WP Rocket or W3 Total Cache), backups (UpdraftPlus or BackupBuddy), forms (Gravity Forms or WPForms), and spam protection (Akismet).
-Different types of websites require different types of needs: e-commerce requires WooCommerce, member sites require MemberPress or Restrict Content Pro.
-Less is more; there are a lot of unnecessary loading sites that contain too many unnecessary plugins.
+Some key plugins to consider for SEO (Yoast SEO or Rank Math), security (Wordfence or Sucuri Security), performance (WP Rocket or W3 Total Cache), backups (UpdraftPlus or BackupBuddy), forms (Gravity Forms or WPForms), forms (Gravity Forms or WPForms), spam protection (Akismet), are vital aspects for any website – while different kinds of websites require different needs, for instance e-commerce requires WooCommerce while membership sites require MemberPress or Restrict Content Pro; however; less is always better when it comes to plugin usage; sites loaded down with unnecessary plugins are burdened down with unnecessary plugins that slow everything down considerably; it’s best to keep to just essential ones that you need for optimal functionality!

 38. What are action and filter hooks?